Nerdabilly/halloweencountdown/README.md

 - a [SockitBox](https://a.co/d/1cQADuA) for the Pi and Matrix power sources
 - USB Type A Male [Screw Terminal](https://a.co/d/daM8h27) or [Pigtail](https://a.co/d/daM8h27)

 Drill a hole in the bottom of the enclosure and install the cable gland and low voltage wire (Make sure you have a plan for how/where it's getting installed and drill the hole/run the wire accordingly!
-You don't want the wire lead getting in the way of installation):
+You don't want the wire lead getting in the way of installation.
+The clear lid of the box is facing forward so you can see the matrix, which means the "bottom" where I made the cord hole is actually the side.):

 ![image](https://github.com/user-attachments/assets/b94bae4f-21f1-4f86-9a5d-ee72708ce3bf)

 Using the Solder Seal connectors, connect the Micro USB pigtail and the Male Barrel connector pigtail to the pins inside the wire. (you will have do the normal red/black on one and use white/yellow for the other.
 Doesn't really matter as long as your polarity is correct and you make sure the other end is connected the same way.)
 ![image](https://github.com/user-attachments/assets/a6ba113c-10fa-4eb8-9282-a2c9a8baa2a1)

-Do the same at the other end with the female Barrel Connector and the USB A Male Connector (again, watch your Polarity! you will need to use white/yellow to connect red/black on one of them.
+Do the same at the other end with the female Barrel Connector and the USB A Male Connector (again, watch your polarity! you will need to use white/yellow to connect red/black on one of them.
 Just keep track of what's going where.
 I used yellow to connect to red and white to connect to black on the matrix power cord)
 ![image](https://github.com/user-attachments/assets/35ffbfb3-7dbe-4a4f-89b1-24303c23c3e8)

 The Pi and Matrix will stay inside the enclosure.
 The Matrix is held in place up against the screen using a bracked that I 3D printed (included in the repo in the `stl` folder):